This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Fennel (Foeniculum vulgare) is a perennial herb belonging to the parsley (Umbelliferae) family, a broad family of herbs that also includes caraway, dill, anise, and cumin.
 The seeds are used as a spice and have a sweet taste that is similar to anise or licorice.

 Fennel seeds function as a carminative—an herb that helps expel gas from your intestines.
-Scientific studies on fennel seeds show that their essential oils are anti-oxidant, anti-spasmodic and anti-inflammatory, and can relax the intestinal muscles that keep gas stuck.
+Scientific studies on fennel seeds 1 show that their essential oils are anti-oxidant 2, anti-spasmodic and anti-inflammatory 3, and can relax the intestinal muscles that keep gas stuck.

 The oils in fennel seeds are also thought to stimulate bile from the gall bladder, which can prevent digestive issues from occurring in the first place.

 Fennel seed tea (a cup of hot water poured over a teaspoon of crushed seeds), or chewing half a teaspoon of the fresh seeds, is a simple way to prevent or alleviate many digestive problems like gas, bloating and cramps.
-Diluted fennel seed tea is even recommended as a remedy for colic in babies.
-Eating fennel seeds, fennel seed tea or fennel seed tincture has also proven effective for many people with more serious digestive disorders like IBS.
+Diluted fennel seed tea is even recommended as a remedy for colic in babies 4.
+Eating fennel seeds, fennel seed tea or fennel seed tincture has also proven effective for many people with more serious digestive disorders like IBS 5.

-15 drops of this fennel seed tincture recipe in a little warm water does wonders for indigestion, bloating and a stomach ache from poor food combining.
+15 drops of this fennel seed tincture recipe in a little warm water does wonders for indigestion, bloating or a stomach ache from poor food combinations.
 The warm water will also help the alcohol in the tincture to evaporate before consumption.

 Ingredients

-- 1 cup 100 proof vodka or Everclear grain alcohol
+- 1 cup 100 proof vodka, moonshine or Everclear grain alcohol

 - 1/2 cup fennel seeds